-The Hub & Spoke model is the most successful overall strategy for B2B SEO.
-It categorizes your keywords into 4-6 “hubs”, consisting of a broad topic category, and many “spokes” that each contain the hub keyword in its entirety, along with a transactional element.
+Effective B2B keyword selection begins with a Hub & Spoke strategy.
+First, you should categorize your keywords into 4-6 “hubs”, consisting of a broad topic category, and then from those hubs create many “spokes” that each contain the hub keyword in its entirety, along with a transactional element.
 We’ll examine each in more detail below.

 Hubs are pages housing broad keywords like “cloud computing” or “technology modernization” that define the overall subject matter that a website is concerned with.
 These keywords can be found by describing your core business practices, keeping in mind three principles:

 - Ranking for your broad search (“hub”) keywords would give your business significant authority (bragging rights).

 - Transactional long-tail keywords developed from your hub’s keywords will likely generate leads.